samjaros-stanford/stats-task/README.md

 ## Question 4

+Using the sleep data set, pivot the data so that each row is one person and the columns are the number of nights of sleep deprivation with reaction times filled in as the values.
+Some participants will have missing reaction times for some of the days.
+Print the first five rows of this data set.

+Use a t-test to compare the baseline reaction times to nine nights of sleep deprivation.

+## Question 5

 Using the sleep data set, please run a statistical test to determine the association between days with reduced sleep and reaction time.
 Please make sure your chosen method takes into account that there are multiple measurements for each person.
 What is the relationship between these?
 How would you report this relationship in words in a scientific article?

-## Question 5
+## Question 6

-After the success of that sleep study, you are called in to consult on a follow-up study.
-They want to measure the effects of sleep deprivation on twenty different outcomes including depression, anxiety, fatigue, blood pressure, appetite, and several others.
-The researcher says she picked so many variables so that you can take all the measurements at once, run the analyses, and then just publish about the ones that end up being significant.
-How would you advise this researcher?
-How could you change this protocol to make it better?
+Imagine you are tasked with creating a data repository for two ongoing research projects.
+These projects collect data on some shared measures (e.g. age, gender, and race) and some project-specific measures (e.g. one studies depression, the other anxiety).
+You get data from your collaborators in two formats: one project collects and shares data via Qualtrics, and the other sends you Excel files via email.
+The repository must meet the following requirements:

+1. Centralized storage: All data must be located in one secure, central location.

+2. Secure access and ability to share: Data must be accessible to external collaborators with appropriate permissions.

+3. Harmonization: Shared measures across both projects must be harmonized for consistency.

+4. Tracking and Inventory: A system of tracking which measures are included and the dates of the most recent updates.

+In a short paragraph, please explain how you would approach this task.
+Feel free to include questions or concerns that you would ask your study manager, and how might their responses change your plan.